-Following your procedure, Dr. Mulholland and his team in Toronto will recommend a comprehensive postoperative care regime.
+Following your procedure, Dr. Bell and their team in Toronto will recommend a comprehensive postoperative care regime.
 This regime will include instructions about the importance of avoiding strenuous physical activity and minimizing direct exposure to the sun on your scalp.

 Please note that it can take up to a year for your hair growth to occur after your FUE transplantation.
 Your results will depend on how many follicles were grafted during the surgery.